Kong/docs.konghq.com/app/dev-portal/index.md

 [Get started](APIs) creating your APIs.

 {:.note}
-> **API Products are not utilized by Beta Dev Portals, API Products are only used in the previous version of Dev Portals
+> **API Products** are not utilized by Beta Dev Portals, API Products are only used in the previous version of Dev Portals.

 ## Developer Self-Service